amagno-io/AmagnoVirtualPrinter/README.md

 #### **_Dependencies_**

-To compile the installer, please make sure you Wix Toolset is installed.
+To compile the installer, please make sure the Wix Toolset is installed.
 The [WixSharp library](https://github.com/oleg-shilo/wixsharp) is used to define the package in `AmagnoVirtualPrinter.WixSharpInstaller`.

 #### **_Create MSI package_**